acham1/blog/_posts/2020-10-13-risk-and-financial-crises.md

 date: 2020-10-13 04:14:00 -0700
 excerpt: >
     The joke goes as follows.<br><br>
-    Mathematicians think that the normal distribution is ubiquitous in nature because applied workers have discovered that everything is normally distributed.<br><br>
-    But applied workers think that the normal distribution is ubiquitous in nature because mathematicians have proved that it's ubiquitous in nature.
+    Why do mathematicians believe everything is normally distributed?
+Because applied scientists say so.
+And why do applied scientists believe it?
+Because mathematicians proved it.
 tags: financial-markets robert-shiller
 ---